arunpraba/reactjs.org/src/content/reference/react/useSyncExternalStore.md

 - It runs on the server when generating the HTML.
 - It runs on the client during [hydration](/reference/react-dom/client/hydrateRoot), i.e. when React takes the server HTML and makes it interactive.

-This lets you provide the initial snapshot value which will be used before the app becomes interactive.
+This enables you provide the initial snapshot value which will be used before the app becomes interactive.
 If there is no meaningful initial value for the server rendering, omit this argument to [force rendering on the client.](/reference/react/Suspense#providing-a-fallback-for-server-errors-and-server-only-content)

 <Note>